 There are three parts to the gynecological exam:

 A female nurse or assistant may be present in the room during the examination.
-You can decide who you want in the room when the gynecological exam is performed.
-You can request your parent in the room for support.
-If any part of the gynecological exam makes you uncomfortable, you will not have to do it.
+You can decide who you want or don't want in the room when the gynecological exam is performed.
+You may request your parent to be in the room for support.
+If any part of the gynecological exam makes you uncomfortable, discuss it with your doctor.

-Your doctor will let you know the results of your exam, specifically your pap test, as soon as possible.
+Your doctor will let you know the results of your exam, specifically your pap test, as soon as it is available.
 If needed, laboratory tests and radiologic exams may be ordered to evaluate menstrual or pelvic pain disorders or any problems you might have.
 We are here to answer any of your questions and to keep it confidential.

 Follow these instructions to prepare for an Adolescent Gynecology Exam: